A lot of Christians are familiar with this statement spoken by Jesus in John 14:6

 “Do not let your hearts be troubled.
 You believe in God; believe also in me.
 2 My Father’s house has many rooms; if that were not so, would I have told you that I am going there to prepare a place for you?
 3 And if I go and prepare a place for you, I will come back and take you to be with me that you also may be where I am.
 4 You know the way to the place where I am going.”
 5. Thomas said to him, “Lord, we don’t know where you are going, so how can we know the way?”
 (John 14: 1-5)

-From the verse above, we can see that Christ was returning to a place, and he was giving an overview of how that place looks like to his inquisitive disciples.
+From the verse above, we can see that Christ was returning to a place, and he was giving an overview of what that place looked like to his inquisitive disciples.

 First off, he tells them they know the way to the place he is going.